Up-to-date information about the lab’s publications is also available via Google Scholar.

 Different contexts favor different patterns of adaptive learning.
-A surprising event that in one context would drive rapid belief updating might, in another context, be interpreted as a meaningless outlier.
-Here, across two experiments, we examined whether participants performing a target judgment task under spatial uncertainty (n=31, n=64) would spontaneously adapt their patterns of predictive gaze according to the informativeness or uninformativeness of surprising events in their current environment.
-Uninstructed predictive eye movements exhibited a form of metalearning in which event-by-event learning rates were modulated differently by surprise across contexts.
-Participants also appropriately readjusted their patterns of adaptive learning when the statistics of the environment underwent an unsignaled change.
-Although significant metalearning was observed in all conditions, performance was consistently superior in contexts in which surprising events reflected meaningful change, potentially reflecting a bias toward interpreting surprise as informative.
+A surprising event that in one context would accelerate belief updating might, in another context, be downweighted as a meaningless outlier.
+Here, across two experiments, we examined whether participants performing a perceptual judgment task under spatial uncertainty (n=29, n=63) would spontaneously adapt their patterns of predictive gaze according to the informativeness or uninformativeness of surprising events in their current environment.
+Uninstructed predictive eye movements exhibited a form of metalearning in which surprise came to modulate event-by-event learning rates in opposite directions across contexts.
+Participants later appropriately readjusted their patterns of adaptive learning when the statistics of the environment underwent an unsignaled reversal.
+Although significant adjustments occurred in both directions, performance was consistently superior in contexts in which surprising events reflected meaningful change, potentially reflecting a bias toward interpreting surprise as informative.
 Overall, our results demonstrate remarkable flexibility in contextually adaptive metalearning.

-Cognitive and physical effort are typically regarded as costly, but demands for effort also seemingly boost the value of prospects under certain conditions.
-One contextual factor that might influence the perceived value of effort is the mix of different demand types a decision maker encounters in a given environment.
-Here, we embedded both cognitive and physical effort in a “prey selection” foraging task, which required decision makers not only to evaluate the magnitude and delay of a focal prospective reward but also to estimate the general opportunity cost of time.
-In two experiments, participants encountered prospective rewards that required equivalent intervals of cognitive effort, physical effort, or unfilled delay.
-Monetary offers varied per trial, and the two experiments differed in whether the type of effort or delay cost was the same on every trial (between-participant manipulation, n=21 per condition), or varied across trials (within-participant manipulation, n=48).
+Cognitive and physical effort are typically regarded as costly, but demands for effort also seemingly boost the appeal of prospects under certain conditions.
+One contextual factor that might influence choices for or against effort is the mix of different types of demand a decision maker encounters in a given environment.
+In two foraging experiments, participants encountered prospective rewards that required equally long intervals of cognitive effort, physical effort, or unfilled delay.
+Monetary offers varied per trial, and the two experiments differed in whether the type of effort or delay cost was the same on every trial, or varied across trials.
 When each participant faced only one type of cost, cognitive effort persistently produced the highest acceptance rate compared to trials with an equivalent period of either physical effort or unfilled delay.
 We theorized that if cognitive effort were intrinsically rewarding, we would observe the same pattern of preferences when participants foraged for varying cost types in addition to rewards.
-Contrary to this prediction, in the within-participant experiment, an initially higher acceptance rate for cognitive effort trials disappeared over time amid an overall decline in acceptance rates as participants gained experience with all three conditions.
+Contrary to this prediction, in the second experiment, an initially higher acceptance rate for cognitive effort trials disappeared over time amid an overall decline in acceptance rates as participants gained experience with all three conditions.
 Our results indicate that cognitive demands may reduce the discounting effect of delays, but not because decision makers assign intrinsic value to cognitive effort.
 Rather, the results suggest that a cognitive effort requirement might influence contextual factors such as subjective delay duration estimates, which can be recalibrated if multiple forms of demand are interleaved.

 Morin, T.M., Chang, A.E., Ma, W., McGuire, J.T., & Stern, C.E.
 (2021).
 Dynamic network analysis demonstrates the formation of stable functional networks during rule learning.
 Cerebral Cortex, 252–293. doi:10.1093/cercor/bhab175